 Fashion, Fashion, Fashion!

 This word buzzes around everywhere you go – your friend’s house, a party, your workplace or even at a shop (yes, people have predetermined outfits even when they want to purchase fresh ones).
 Fashion follows us everywhere and has become an integral part of our lifestyles.
-The way we style our looks helps us portray our personalities, power, confidence and our riches.
+The way we style our looks helps us portray our personalities, power, confidence, and our riches.

-Let’s take a fascinating ride and experience into the history of fashion, shall we?
+Let’s take a fascinating ride and experience the history of fashion, shall we?
 Let’s brace ourselves and dive into the world of dazzle.

 To protect themselves from harsh weather conditions, humans began to wear clothes.
 The fashion trend back then was quite vivid; you would often witness humans wearing covers made of trees, plants, animal skins and bones.
 Along with the humans, fashion went through an evolution phase too.

 Indeed, the objective of fashion changed its course too – from the need of protecting oneself to looking as elite as possible.
 Fashion has come a long way, from not spending a nickel to costing millions of dollars.

 During the eighteenth century, some dressmakers would design the clothing of important people in society.
 For instance, Rose Berlin (was known as the Minister of Fashion), who was recognized internationally, was the dressmaker to Marie Antoinette (Queen of France from 1770 to 1793).
 There were others who were popular too – Francoise Leclerc, Marie Madeleine Duchapt etc.

 Charles Fredrick Worth (1825 – 1905) was an Englishman who resided in Paris.
 He was recognized as the first fashion designer, in the modern sense of fashion.
 He owned a huge business that employed several tailors and seamstresses.
 He used his royal connections to gain access to a larger pool of clients; he was launched as Empress Eugenie’s primary designer.